IBM/zowe-cli-cics-deploy-plugin/docs-internal/CLIReadme.md

 *   `--name`  | `-n` *(string)*

-	* Specifies the name of the CICS BUNDLE resource (up to 8 characters) to deploy or undeploy.
+	* Specifies the name of the CICS BUNDLE resource (up to 8 characters) to deploy or undeploy\.

 *   `--bundledir`  | `--bd` *(string)*

-	* Specifies the location of the CICS bundle (up to 255 characters) on zFS.
+	* Specifies the location of the CICS bundle (up to 255 characters) on zFS\.

 #### Options

 *   `--cicsplex`  | `--cp` *(string)*

-	* Specifies the CICSplex (up to 8 characters) to target.
-Use this parameter if you have not set the --cics-deploy-profile option.
-For help on creating a profile issue the 'zowe profiles create cics-deploy --help' command.
+	* Specifies the CICSplex (up to 8 characters) to target\.
+Use this parameter if you have not set the \-\-cics\-deploy\-profile option\.
+For help on creating a profile issue the 'zowe profiles create cics\-deploy \-\-help' command\.

 *   `--scope`  | `--sc` *(string)*

-	* Specifies the name of the CICS System, or CICS System Group (up to 8 characters) to target.
-Use this parameter if you have not set the --cics-deploy-profile option.
-For help on creating a profile issue the 'zowe profiles create cics-deploy --help' command.
+	* Specifies the name of the CICS System, or CICS System Group (up to 8 characters) to target\.
+Use this parameter if you have not set the \-\-cics\-deploy\-profile option\.
+For help on creating a profile issue the 'zowe profiles create cics\-deploy \-\-help' command\.

 *   `--csdgroup`  | `--cg` *(string)*

-	* Specifies the CSD group (up to 8 characters) for the bundle resource.
-If a bundle is deployed, a definition is added to this group.
-If a bundle is undeployed, then the definition is removed from this group.
-The definition is added or removed from the CSD of each system that is specified by the --scope option.
-The --csdgroup and --resgroup options are mutually exclusive.
+	* Specifies the CSD group (up to 8 characters) for the bundle resource\.
+If a bundle is deployed, a definition is added to this group\.
+If a bundle is undeployed, then the definition is removed from this group\.
+The definition is added or removed from the CSD of each system that is specified by the \-\-scope option\.
+The \-\-csdgroup and \-\-resgroup options are mutually exclusive\.

 *   `--resgroup`  | `--rg` *(string)*

-	* Specifies the BAS resource group (up to 8 characters) for the bundle resource.
+	* Specifies the BAS resource group (up to 8 characters) for the bundle resource\.
-If a bundle is deployed, a resource is defined in the BAS data repository.
-If a bundle is undeployed, the definition is removed.
-The --csdgroup and --resgroup options are mutually exclusive.
+      If a bundle is deployed, a resource is defined in the BAS data repository\.
+If a bundle is undeployed, the definition is removed\.
+The \-\-csdgroup and
+      \-\-resgroup options are mutually exclusive\.

 *   `--cicshlq`  | `--hlq` *(string)*

-	* Specifies the high-level qualifier (up to 35 characters) at which the CICS datasets can be found in the target environment.
-Use this parameter if you have not set the --cics-deploy-profile option.
+	* Specifies the high\-level qualifier (up to 35 characters) at which the CICS datasets can be found in the target environment\.
+Use this parameter if you have not set the \-\-cics\-deploy\-profile option\.

 *   `--cpsmhlq`  | `--cphlq` *(string)*

-	* Specifies the high-level qualifier (up to 35 characters) at which the CPSM datasets can be found in the target environment.
-Use this parameter if you have not set the --cics-deploy-profile option.
+	* Specifies the high\-level qualifier (up to 35 characters) at which the CPSM datasets can be found in the target environment\.
+Use this parameter if you have not set the \-\-cics\-deploy\-profile option\.

 *   `--description`  | `--desc` *(string)*

-	* An optional value that specifies a description of the bundle definition (up to 58 characters).
+	* An optional value that specifies a description of the bundle definition (up to 58 characters)\.

 *   `--jobcard`  | `--jc` *(string)*

-	* Specifies the job card to use with any generated DFHDPLOY JCL.
-Use this parameter if you need to tailor the job card and you have not set the --cics-deploy-profile option.
-You can separate multiple lines of the jobcard with \n.
+	* Specifies the job card to use with any generated DFHDPLOY JCL\.
+Use this parameter if you need to tailor the job card and you have not set the
+      \-\-cics\-deploy\-profile option\.
+You can separate multiple lines of the jobcard with \n\.

       Default value: //DFHDPLOY JOB DFHDPLOY,CLASS=A,MSGCLASS=X,TIME=NOLIMIT

 *   `--timeout`  | `--to` *(number)*

-	* An optional numerical value that specifies the maximum amount of time in seconds (1 - 1800 inclusive) for the DFHDPLOY command to complete.
+	* An optional numerical value that specifies the maximum amount of time in seconds (1 \- 1800 inclusive) for the DFHDPLOY command to complete\.

 *   `--targetstate`  | `--ts` *(string)*

-	* Specifies the target state for the deployed bundle.
+	* Specifies the target state for the deployed bundle\.

       Default value: ENABLED
       Allowed values: DISABLED, ENABLED, AVAILABLE

 *   `--verbose`  | `-v` *(boolean)*

-	* Enable or suppress verbose output from the DFHDPLOY tool.
+	* Enable or suppress verbose output from the DFHDPLOY tool\.

 #### Profile Options

 *   `--zosmf-profile`  | `--zosmf-p` *(string)*

-	* The name of a (zosmf) profile to load for this command execution.
+	* The name of a (zosmf) profile to load for this command execution\.

 *   `--cics-deploy-profile`  | `--cics-deploy-p` *(string)*

-	* The name of a (cics-deploy) profile to load for this command execution.
+	* The name of a (cics\-deploy) profile to load for this command execution\.

 ### Examples

-   *-  Deploy a CICS bundle with a specific name and location to a default set of target regions:
+*  Deploy a CICS bundle with a specific name and location to a default set of target regions:

-* `          $  zowe cics-deploy deploy bundle --name EXAMPLE --bundledir /u/example/bundleDir`
+      * `$  zowe cics-deploy deploy bundle --name EXAMPLE --bundledir /u/example/bundleDir`

-   *-  Deploy a CICS bundle, but declare a timeout if the processing takes too long:
+*  Deploy a CICS bundle, but declare a timeout if the processing takes too long:

-* `          $  zowe cics-deploy deploy bundle --name EXAMPLE --bundledir /u/example/bundleDir --timeout 60`
+      * `$  zowe cics-deploy deploy bundle --name EXAMPLE --bundledir /u/example/bundleDir --timeout 60`

-   *-  Deploy a CICS bundle to a specific target environment by using specific zosmf & cics-deploy profiles:
+*  Deploy a CICS bundle to a specific target environment by using specific zosmf & cics-deploy profiles:

-* `          $  zowe cics-deploy deploy bundle --name EXAMPLE --bundledir /u/example/bundleDir --cicsplex TESTPLEX --scope SCOPE --resgroup BUNDGRP --cicshlq CICSTS55.CICS720 --cpsmhlq CICSTS55.CPSM550 --zosmf-profile testplex --cics-deploy-profile devcics`
+      * `$  zowe cics-deploy deploy bundle --name EXAMPLE --bundledir /u/example/bundleDir --cicsplex TESTPLEX --scope SCOPE --resgroup BUNDGRP --cicshlq CICSTS55.CICS720 --cpsmhlq CICSTS55.CPSM550 --zosmf-profile testplex --cics-deploy-profile devcics`

 ## generate | g | gen<a name="module-generate"></a>
 Generate a CICS bundle and associated metadata files in the current working directory.
 This allows the application in the current working directory to be deployed to CICS.